kevinlanning/StructureOfSocialPsychology/README.md

 # Structure Of Social Psychology
-### 8/1/2017: See https://osf.io/evx4w/ and published paer in Collabra.
+## 8/1/2017: See OSF page https://osf.io/evx4w/ and published paper in Collabra.
 Related work is in progress at https://osf.io/jqtzf/

 ### status as of 12/1/15: Please see SocialPsychStructure1215.pdf (submitted for pub: comments welcome)